stefanprodan/kustomizer/docs/install.md

     brew install stefanprodan/tap/kustomizer
     ```

-    Note that the Homebrew formula will setup shell autocompletion for Bash, Fish and ZSH.
+    Note that the Homebrew formula will setup shell autocompletion for Bash, Fish and Zsh.

 === "Install with curl"